Baylor vs. UCSB: Odds, spread, over/under - NCAA Tournament First Round

 Baylor vs. UCSB: Odds, spread, over/under and other Vegas lines - NCAA Tournament First Round

-The No. 3 seed Baylor Bears (22-10) and the No. 14 seed UCSB Gauchos (27-7) will meet in the first round of the NCAA Tournament on Friday at 1:30 PM.
-The matchup airs on TNT.
+An opening-round NCAA Tournament matchup will see the 14th-seeded UCSB Gauchos (27-7) take the court against the No. 3 seed Baylor Bears (22-10) on Friday at Ball Arena.
+The contest starts at 1:30 PM, on TNT.

-In this article, you can see the spread and odds across multiple sportsbooks for the Baylor vs. UCSB matchup.
+In this article, you can check out odds and spreads for the Baylor vs. UCSB matchup across multiple sportsbooks.

 Baylor vs. UCSB Game Info